Difference Between Medicare AEP vs OEP

-- Drop a Medicare Advantage Plan (Part C) and return to Original Medicare
+- Drop an Advantage Plan and return to Original Medicare

-- Elect to change from one Medicare Advantage plan to a different one
+- Elect to change from one Advantage plan to a different one

-- Change from Original Medicare to a Medicare Advantage plan
+- Change from Original Medicare to an Advantage plan

 - Elect to change from one Part D prescription drug plan to another